nestordemeure/friedrich/readme.md

 - Add simple [kernel regression](https://en.wikipedia.org/wiki/Kernel_regression#Nadaraya%E2%80%93Watson_kernel_regression) (not as clever but much faster).
 - Add scalable variations of the algorithm.

-*Do not hesitate to send pull request or ask for features.*
+*Do not hesitate to send pull request or open issues to ask for features.*

+## Why call it Friedrich ?

+Gaussian Process are named after the [Gaussian distribution](https://en.wikipedia.org/wiki/Gaussian_function) which is itself named after [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).